The Best Movies and TV Shows to Stream This Week

 John Cena returns as Peacemaker, but this time he’s hitting the small screen.
 HBO Max’s new Peacemaker series follows the former member of the Suicide Squad after recovering from Bloodsport’s bullet amidst the final action sequence of the second Suicide Squad film.
 The muscled and misguided hero is recruited to work on Project: Butterfly with a new team on a mission with questionable objectives.
 This shouldn’t be a problem for Peacemaker, who proudly believes in upholding peace at any cost, even (and sometimes especially) murder.

-The first episode of James Gunn’s Peacemaker premieres on HBO Max on Jan.
-13.
+The first three episodes of James Gunn’s Peacemaker are on HBO Max, with new ones dropping weekly.

 Sex Appeal